andrewdyer/react-text-provider/README.md

 Formats the code using Prettier according to the rules defined in package.json.

-### `npm run storybook`

-Runs the Storybook component explorer.
-Open http://localhost:6006 to view it in the browser.

-### `npm run build:storybook`

-Builds Storybook as a static web application.
-Useful for deploying to a static hosting service or sharing with others.

 ### `npm run test`

 Runs the test suite for the project using Jest.